mrivasperez/Cheddar/README.md

 ![A screenshot of Chrome running Cheddar](preview.png)

 ## Description
 Cheddar is a super simple, dynamic web app designed to help people make their monthly, weekly, daily budget.
+It has a very simple interface.
 I created while watching a code along on Coding Addict's YouTube channel.
 It is developed with HTML, CSS (custom sheets, Bootstrap 4.1.1), and Vanilla JS.

 ## Installation
 You can use this app in the live preview: <https://mrivasperez.github.io/Cheddar/> If you would prefer to load this webpage locally, you can download the files as a zipe file.
 Create a new folder in your system then drap and drop the contents of the zip file to that folder.
 Double click "index.html" to open the app.